 Setting Goals for Your Forest

-When it comes to managing your own property, it’s essential to start with a clear set of goals in mind.
-Setting goals will help guide your decision-making process and ensure that you are working towards achieving the desired outcomes for your forest.
+When managing your own property, it’s essential to start with a clear set of goals.
+Setting goals will help guide your decision-making and ensure you are working towards the desired outcomes for your forest.

 Defining Your Objectives

-Before you dive into the management of your area, it’s crucial to define your objectives.
+Before you dive into managing your area, it’s crucial to define your objectives.
 What do you hope to achieve with your forest?

 Are you looking to generate income from timber harvesting, create recreational opportunities, or a combination of these goals?